MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/xaml-templated-controls-cs-winui3.md

 ## Define the default style for BgLabelControl
 A templated control must provide a default style template that is used if the user of the control doesn't explicitly set a style.
 In this step, we will create a generic template file for our control.

 Make sure that **Show All Files** is still toggled on (in **Solution Explorer**).
-Under your project node, create a new folder (not a filter, but a folder) and name it "Themes".
+Under your project node, create a new folder and name it "Themes".
 Under `Themes`, add a new item of type **Visual C# > WinUI > Resource Dictionary (WinUI)**, and name it "Generic.xaml".
 The folder and file names have to be like this in order for the XAML framework to find the default style for a templated control.
 Delete the default contents of Generic.xaml, and paste in the markup below.